AspireVenom/EloSystem/README.md

 - Use historical team ratings as priors instead of flat 1500.
 - Add seasonal decay to prevent overfitting to early-season games.
 - Incorporate team-level stats like run differential or batting average.
+- Add time-series Elo trendlines in the Dash app.

 ---

 ## Conclusion

 This program is a scalable foundation for rating MLB teams using Elo logic.
-It intelligently combines real and synthetic match data to dynamically adjust team strengths and outputs visualizations to monitor rating changes.
+It intelligently combines real and synthetic match data to dynamically adjust team strengths and outputs visualizations — both static and interactive — to monitor rating changes.